Big Brother (Finnish TV series)

 Big Brother Suomi (formerly Big Brother) is the Finnish version of the reality television franchise Big Brother.
-The Finnish adaptation was broadcast on Sub (formerly SubTV) in Finland from 2005 to 2014.
+The Finnish adaptation was broadcast on Sub (formerly Subtv) in Finland from 2005 to 2014.

-The series premiered on Sub on 28 August 2005 and the tenth season concluded on 14 November 2014.
+The series premiered on Sub on 28 August 2005, and the tenth season concluded on 14 November 2014.
 Since season 7, the series has been produced by Endemol Finland Oy; the previous seasons were produced by Metronome Film & Television Oy.
 The season winner wins €50,000.
 In the tenth season, the winner wins €100,000.

 On 5 March 2013, Sub announced that the ninth season would air in the fall of 2013 and would be the first season to feature celebrities as contestants.
 The ninth season was shorter than the previous season and featured only one host.

 On 10 January 2019, Nelonen announced the show would be returned in fall 2019 on Jim, and the series' name was changed to Big Brother Suomi.

+In August 2026, it was announced that Big Brother will return to MTV in the autumn of 2026.